jezhalford/blog/_posts/2015-01-15-scaling-development-teams.markdown

 Note that you don’t need to write “John going to the doctor to get that strange rash looked at” or similar.
 If the reason for the event isn’t work related then no one needs to know it, they just need to know that person has a genuine reason, and that the boss is aware and okay with it.
 Without this kind of transparency on people’s working patterns there will always be the potential for friction.
 It also helps people plan their time better — if they know that the person they need will be out of the office tomorrow then they’ll go and talk to them today.

 I call it “The Whiteboard of Truth,” and I think you should too.

-*Jez Halford is a software development coach helping teams in the UK to be more agile, scale better and automate more.
-Visit *[*jezhalford.com*](https://jezhalford.com)* to find out more.*